xiankai/google-play-history-analyzer/README.md

 To use this analyzer, you'll need to export your Google Play purchase history:

 1. Go to [Google Takeout](https://takeout.google.com/)
-2. Deselect all and select only "Play Store"
+2. Deselect all and select only "Google Play Store"
+3. Ensure that the export is in JSON format
+4. Set the destination as "Send download link via email" or "Add to Drive"
-3. Choose JSON format for the export
+5. Wait for the export to complete.
+6. If "Send download link via email" was selected,

-4. Download and extract your data
+    a.
+Download the file and unzip it.
-5. Look for the purchase history JSON file (typically named `Purchase History.json`)
+    b.
+Look for the purchase history JSON file (typically named `Purchase History.json`)
-6. Upload this file to the analyzer
+    c.
+Upload this file to the analyzer
+7. If "Add to Drive" was selected,

+    a.
+On this page, select "Import from Google Drive" and login.
+    b.
+Locate the Google Takeout files (typically a `Takeout` folder and `takeout-xxx.zip` files)
+    c.
+Select the latest exported file.

 ## Technology Stack